rust-bitcoin/hammersbald/README.md

 There is no delete operation.
 An insert with a key renders a previous insert with same key inaccessible.
 Since header and block have the same id, only the block will be accessible if inserted after the header.

-Both reads and writes are non-blocking.
-Any number of simultaneous reads or a single write operation is permitted.
 Inserts must be grouped into batches.
 All inserts of a batch will be stored or none of them, in case the process dies while inserting in a batch.
 Data inserted in a batch may be fetched before closing the batch.